Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/ReadmeFiles/ReadmeExploreTheSample.md

 #### Consent using PowerShell

-The tenant administrators of a tenant can provision service principals for the applications in their tenant using the AAD PowerShell Module.
-After installing the AAD PowerShell Module v2, you can run the following cmdlet:
+The tenant administrators of a tenant can provision service principals for the applications in their tenant using the ME-ID PowerShell Module.
+After installing the ME-ID PowerShell Module v2, you can run the following cmdlet:

 ```console
 Connect-AzureAD -TenantId "[The tenant Id]"